 2. You’re not pushing yourself hard enough when you workout

 When you workout, you should be grunting out the last few reps of every set.
-That’s how intense each set should be.
+That’s how hard each set should be.
 If you’re doing shoulder presses and you float through each set without a “tough rep” then you need to add more weight to the bar.

 If you find it hard to push yourself like many people do, find a workout partner who is motivated like you that will help push you during a workout.